catseye/SixtyPical/doc/SixtyPical.md

 *   It is illegal if src is not of same type as dest.
 *   It is illegal if src is uninitialized.

-After execution, dest is considered initialized, as are `z` and `n`, while `a` is considered uninitialized.
+After execution, dest is considered initialized, and `z` and `n`, and `a` are considered uninitialized.

 Grammar
 -------